LorenzoStucchi/bike4share/README.md

 | Lorenzo Stucchi   | 899072 | lorenzo.stucchi@mail.polimi.it |
 | Federica Vaghi | 905531 | federica.vaghi@mail.polimi.it |

-##First Instriction##
+### First Instriction ###
-To start the execution of the code is needed to have installed on the computer postgres, and create a database called bike4share.
+To start the execution of the code is needed to have installed on the computer PostgreSQL, and create a database called bike4share.